Skip to content

 Kigali Genocide Memorial Centre

-located in the heart of Rwanda, Kigali, built to commemorate the 1994 massacre that took place in the country claiming lives of thousands, holding the remains of 250,000 victims.
+located in the heart of Rwanda, Kigali, built to commemorate the 1994 massacre that took place in the country claiming the lives of thousands, and holding the remains of 250,000 victims.

-Taking strolls in this haunting museum, you catch glimpses of paraded skulls and bones, photos and hear audios of victims crying, short videos about the event, artifacts and information elaborating about the genocide, offering you a very emotional but rewarding experience.
+Taking strolls in this haunting museum, you catch glimpses of paraded skulls and bones, photos and audio of victims crying, short videos about the event, artifacts, and information elaborating about the genocide, offering you a very emotional but rewarding experience.

-The main purpose of the center is to teach people and the upcoming generations about the horrors caused by genocides so that it wont ever happen again anywhere else in the world.
-Visiting the center before preceding to your adventure other tourist attractions in Rwanda, with in or outside Kigali is one way of showing respect to Rwanda’s culture and history.
+The main purpose of the center is to teach people and the upcoming generations about the horrors caused by genocides so that it won’t ever happen again anywhere else in the world.
+Visiting the center before proceeding to your adventure to other tourist attractions in Rwanda, within or outside Kigali is one way of showing respect for Rwanda’s culture and history.

 The King’s Palace Museum:

-This is a beautiful grass thatched beehive shaped traditional hut found in southern regions in Nyanza town, built during the reign of King Rudahigwa Mutara III with support of the Belgium government.
+This is a beautiful grass-thatched beehive-shaped traditional hut found in southern regions in Nyanza town, built during the reign of King Rudahigwa Mutara III with the support of the Belgium government.

-It is featured with traditional artifacts of Rwanda though most of them were stolen during the genocide and the king and queen where also killed during this tragic event.
+It is featured with traditional artifacts of Rwanda though most of them were stolen during the genocide and the king and queen were also killed during this tragic event.

 The King’s Palace Museum